8 Reasons To install Sewer Backflow Preventer

 Installing a backflow preventer can also increase the value of your property.
 By demonstrating that you have taken steps to protect your home from sewage backups, you can make your property more attractive to potential purchasers and increase its resale value.

-8. Ensure proper drainage
+8. Ensure Proper Drainage

 Sewage backups can also affect your home’s drainage, causing water to pool in your yard or basement.
 Installing a backflow preventer ensures that water flows properly through your sewer line and avoids these drainage issues.